PaulTan191/ML/README.md

 1. Refine implementation of LSTM model by first learning properly the deatils of RNN and afterwards LSTM.
-In particular the use of windows in the input data should be understood and if applicable implemented.
-This should tie into batch sizes.
+It seems that the current model is unconditional, dig into this.
 2. Consider gathering statistics on a large dataset of stocks, and explore this bulk dataset.
 4. Evaluate the effect of using log returns against different metrics.
 5. As EDA, plot the running average/convolution of stock prices/log returns; as a form of denoising, evaluate the effectiveness of modelling a running average instead of daily metrics.
 By denoising, model complexity should decrease, too.
 Consider that a non RNN model may be sufficient for such a denoised timeseries.